Meet the winner of our competition to design the Radio Times Royal Wedding cover

 St Margaret Mary’s Catholic Junior School, Hyton Liverpool

-St Richards Catholic Primary School, Kent
+St Richard’s Catholic Primary School, Kent

 Delamere C of E Academy